Willie Rogers (Tuskegee)

 MSgt.
 Willie Rogers (April 12, 1915 – November 18, 2016)WIA was a member of the famed group of World War II-era African-Americans known as the Tuskegee Airmen.
 He was shot twice in Italy during World War II.

 Military service

-Rogers was drafted into the United States Army 1942.
+Rogers was drafted into the United States Army in 1942.
 He was sent to the European theater of the war, and served in a support role in logistics.

 During a mission in Italy in 1943, he was wounded in action.
 He was shot twice, once in the stomach and once in the leg by German soldiers.
 Rogers spent several months recovering in a London Hospital.

 Rogers arrived at the Dachau concentration camp in Germany shortly after it was liberated by American troops April 29, 1945.
 He and a contingent of Americans took an inventory of the camp.

 Rogers did not tell his family that he was a member of the Tuskegee Airmen until 2012.
 There is a portrait of Rogers hanging in the St. Petersburg Museum of History.